Infernolia/SheHack2019/README.md

-A.  DOWNLOAD THE ZIP  FILE – ChatBOT.zip
+A.  DOWNLOAD THE Py FILE – Chatbot.py

-- Unzip the file and extract its contents using command line.
+-
 - Create a local environment in the local command line and install the follwing packages:
 Note: Python version- 3.7.4 is to be used.
 1. Django: pip install django (version: 2.2.7)